-I’m also playing along at Paper Players Challenge.
+I’m also playing along at ATSAM’s mark your mark challenge.
 CLICK HERE to visit now.

 measurements for this project

-For a visual demonstration of this project, find the YouTube link below.
+For a visual demonstration of this project, see the YouTube link below.

-To view a visual demonstration of this project, CLICK HERE to view on YouTube
+For a visual demonstration of this project, CLICK HERE to watch on YouTube.

 Here is a list of supplies I used to make this card project.
 Links are here that you can click to get product info and purchase items, at no additional cost to you, as well.
 Thank you for your support with your purchase.